mdshady/atmosphere-docs/installation.rst

         ├── config.env
         ├── composer.json

-.. important:: After creating project, we highly recommend to execute the following shell command because if you don't do that, other ``assistant`` commands **won't** **work**
+.. important:: After creating a project, we highly recommend you to execute the following shell command because unless you do, other ``assistant`` commands **won't** **work**
-.. note:: If you lose the project structure at any time, it is possible to use ``init`` again to generate all necessary directories
+.. note:: If you lose the project structure at any time, it is possible to use ``init`` again to generate all necessary directories.

 Configurations